 In May 2015, the District revised and expanded the rain barrel distribution program that offered free rain barrels to Cook County residents and organizations to increase the number of barrels disseminated.
 The District delivered free rain barrels through three distribution networks: municipalities; campus-type facilities; and non-government organizations, planning groups, or community groups.
-This free program continued through 2016 and ended on December 31, 2016.
+This free program ended on December 31, 2016.
 To participate in this free program, municipalities were required to sign an Intergovernmental Agreement (IGA) with the District, and non-governmental organizations, planning groups, or community groups throughout Cook County were required to sign a Memorandum of Understanding.
 During the free program, a total of 88 municipalities and 23 organizations were enrolled as partners.
-Since the free program concluded, the District began selling rain barrels to Cook County residents at cost (\$45.78 per rain barrel) via mwrd.org.
+When the free program concluded, the District reinstituted sales of rain barrels to Cook County residents at cost (\$45.78 per rain barrel) via mwrd.org.
+The fee includes delivery.